Medical induction of labor is when the birth process is started before it begins on its own. Medicine and procedures may be needed.

 Labor may need to be started when it is not healthy for the baby to stay in the womb.
 Babies can get too large for a safe vaginal birth.
 This can make it hard for them to get enough oxygen.
 Labor may be started for a pregnancy:

-- That is two or more weeks past the due date
+- That is 2 or more weeks past the due date

 - With twins that has reached the due date